embroidery-space/xsp-specs/ursa/oxs.md

    Obviously, you should not store such stitches in the pattern file.

 3. If the stitch refers to a non-existent palette item.
+4. If the stitch is supposed to have an `objecttype` attribute, but it is missing or empty.

 ### `fullstitches`